 The achingly beautiful opening chorus at first just sounds like a lament, but has some hidden messages which reveal the salvation.
 First, in the instrumental introduction, there is an ascending (the way to salvation/heaven) line in the violins at the same time as there is a chromatic descending line (the struggle/affliction) in the oboes, illustrating the last two lines of the text of that chorus:

-Der schmale Weg ist trübsalvoll,
+Der schmale Weg ist trübsalvoll, (The narrow way is full of affliction)

 Click here to see that visualized by Thomas Braatz on the Bach Cantatas website.